surawut-jirasaktavee/course-mlops-zoomcamp/08-project-capstone/README.md

 **Project pain point**:
 Churn prediction means detecting which customers are likely to leave or cancel a service subscription.
 It is a critical prediction for many businesses because acquiring new clients often costs more than retaining existing ones

-Since I am the Data Engineer in the Telecommunication industry and I have some interested about the Data Science.
-I have decided to combine my interesting and my current industry and do some project with the course `mlops-zoomcamp` for the final project.
+Since I am a Data Engineer in the Telecommunication industry, I have been interested in Data Science.
+I have decided to combine my interests and my current industry and do some projects with the course mlops-zoomcamp for the final project.

-The project provides the online service for the prediction of customer who will has the possibility to **Churn** from the company.
+The project provides an online service for predicting customers who will have the possibility to **Churn** from the company.

-The project's focus to make a **Production service** with experiment tracking using **MLflow**, pipeline automation using **Prefect**, observabilitty using **Evidently**, **Prometheus**, and **Grafana**.
+The project's focus is to make a Production service with experiment tracking using **MLflow**, pipeline automation using **Prefect**, and observability using **Evidently**, **Prometheus**, and **Grafana**.

 ## Dataset